Home

 What's Here

-Community Services - Staunton, Deaf and Hard of Hearing Services Center
+Community Services - Roanoke, Deaf and Hard of Hearing Services Center

 Deaf and Hard of Hearing Specialist can provide training to persons who are Deaf and Hard of Hearing and their families and training to businesses, nonprofits, and professionals that serve persons who have a hearing loss.
 Responds to request for information and referrals on niche topics related to hearing loss including, but not limited to, where to find sign language classes, support services, assistive technology, and more.
 Specialist promote public awareness about services via exhibits at local-regional events.
 Specialist assist clients with their telecommunication needs including applications, assessments, installation, training and troubleshooting specialized telecommunication equipment.